 For this reason, it’s wise to set a reasonable and attainable fundraising goal when asking for donations.
 If your total debt is $10,000, it might be a better idea to set a fundraising goal of $3,000.
 People will be much more willing to help when they feel like their donation can make a big impact.
 You can always increase your goal at any time.

 There may be some friends or family members who have questions about your financial need or would like to give you emotional support.
 At the end of your fundraiser story, offer to meet face-to-face with anyone who would like more information on your situation.
 Your willingness to be open and set aside time for them will go a long way.

 4. Ask for financial counseling

-Among your network of friends and family members, you’re sure to have at least a few individuals who are financially savvy and who are willing to offer you their expertise free of charge.
+Among your network of friends and family members, you’re sure to have at least a few individuals who are financially savvy and who are willing to offer you their expertise of charge.
 In your fundraiser story, let your supporters know that you’re willing to accept financial advice in lieu of monetary support, or in addition to monetary support.
 By expressing an interest in financial literacy and the desire to learn and grow, your network of friends and family members will see you’re serious about taking charge of your future.